PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the immediately following sole model-only dequant-logistic- Mul-quantize bridge result and its captured Swish-closure/Swish-QDQ-island boundaries.
+The next characterized unit should audit the immediately following sole model-only Swish-QDQ-island result and its captured dequant-logistic/InstanceNorm-bias boundaries.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.